India is open to international tourism

 Occasionally, airlines can put some seats on sale to fill the remaining seats, but these are for unusual times and unpopular places.
 Popular destinations and dates around peak travel times tend to sell out quickly.

-Domestic air travel from Delhi
+Domestic flights from Delhi

 Flights to Delhi from Australia and New Zealand